 Jurisdiction of New York Civil Courts

 The Civil Court can handle cases involving amounts up to $50,000, including disputes over possession of items (replevin) valued within this limit.
-It also oversees property-related matters, like property divisions and mortgage foreclosures, as long as the financial stakes don't exceed $50,000.
+It also handles real-property actions within the $50,000 cap, such as partitions of real property and small-balance mortgage foreclosures.
 Additionally, the court can address issues related to property disputes, eviction cases, and contract adjustments, provided they fall within the set monetary cap.

 Subject Matter Jurisdiction refers to the authority of a court to hear and decide cases of a particular type or cases relating to a specific subject matter.
 In other words, it's the court's power to rule on the particular issues in a case.

-The Civil Court predominantly deals with cases aiming for monetary compensation.
+The NYC Civil Court predominantly deals with cases seeking monetary compensation.
 Common cases include:

 - Various loans: from banks, credit cards, personal loans, and home renovations to student loans.